triangledirt/books/RAPE!.md

 Laely walks around to the other side of the fountain.
 I can see her through the water.
 She sits, opens her book, and starts to read.

 She has such a peaceful way about her.
 Even after what just happened, she sits straight, lips pressed together, and follows the words.
-She is a proper person, a person with a certain order---an order which should have been destroyed.
+She is a proper person, a person with a certain order—an order which should have been destroyed.
 But which wasn't.
 I wonder if her pussy's tore while she's sitting there.

 Poor girl if she is.
 I mean if she tore.
 I would hate to think about a girl's pussy being tore while she try to read a book.
 It might distract her from the read.